Meat Is Medicine

 Let’s remember: nourishment is personal.
 One-size-fits-all nutrition—especially one that omits entire food groups—does not serve public health.

 Food Is Medicine programs should be grounded in nutrient density, clinical outcomes, cultural relevance, and sustainability—not ideology.
-While fruits and vegetables are foundational to health, so too are high-quality animal products, especially for vulnerable populations such as children, pregnant women, the elderly, and those recovering from chronic illness.
+While fruits and vegetables are foundational to health, so too are high-quality animal products.
+Researcher Ty Beal, known for his work on nutrient adequacy and dietary diversity, has shown that animal-sourced foods are often the only reliable sources of certain essential nutrients in vulnerable populations—especially children, pregnant women, the elderly, and those recovering from chronic illness—helping to close nutrient gaps that plant-only diets frequently leave unaddressed [13].

 So let’s look at the facts.